SabaKathawala/VoyageBuddy/Readme.txt

 *** Hotel Airport Search: To get the list of hotels near the destination airports
 *** Car Rental Airport Search: To get the best possible car rentals near the airport

+Assumptions:--
+*** Data provided by the APIs is correct and absolute
+*** For the prototype , we only show maximum upto 3 stopovers per itinerary

 Sample Test Data:-
 Input:
         ** Origin:Chicago